Colin Thubron

 Colin Gerald Dryden Thubron (born 14 June 1939) is a British travel writer and novelist.
 In 2008, The Times ranked him among the 50 greatest postwar British writers.
 He is a contributor to The New York Review of Books, The Times, The Times Literary Supplement and The New York Times.
 His books have been translated into more than twenty languages.
-Thubron was appointed a CBE in the 2007 New Year Honours.
+Thubron was appointed a Commander of the Order of the British Empire (CBE) in the 2007 New Year Honours.
 He is a Fellow and, between 2009 and 2017, was President of the Royal Society of Literature.

 Early years

 Thubron is the son of Brigadier Gerald Thubron and of Evelyn (née Dryden), a collateral descendant of the poet John Dryden and of Samuel Morse, inventor of the Morse Code.
-He was born in London and educated at Eton College.
-Before becoming a writer he worked for five years in publishing in London and New York City, and made independent documentary films that were shown on BBC television.
+Thubron was born in London, England, and was educated at Eton College.
+Before becoming a writer, he worked for five years in publishing in London and New York City, and made independent documentary films that were shown on BBC television.
 He is married to the Shakespeare scholar Margreta de Grazia.